+The cluster links research on relationships between geographical knowledges and regimes of power, geographies of the South, and postcolonial, feminist, decolonial and anti-racist work.
 Cluster members pursue theoretically informed research that tackles these questions through a range of scales, from the body to the global, and from the household to the nation-state.
 We draw on ethnographic fieldwork, visual methods, interviews, archival research and more in a range of different locations and routes.
 Our researchers work in Cameroon, Germany, India, Tanzania, the UK and elsewhere.
 While diverse, our work converges around four sets of questions.

 |1.
 Life, death and wellbeing in 20th and 21st century geographies||Critical engagements with being and nonbeing in place, over time.
 Current research projects challenge liberal approaches to peace and post-conflict in East Africa, offer new insights for understanding youth wellbeing in colonial India, and challenge dominant narratives of extraction in Central Africa.|

 |2.
 Violence, nonviolence and disciplining||How does (non)violence emerge in, over and through space and time?
 How do we make sense of the changing relationships between people, territory and displacement in a techno-capitalist, colonial, gendered and militarist present?
 Current research projects examine norms of governance at geopolitical margins, and relationships between global capitalism and international humanitarianism in East Africa.|